$9.6 Trillion Daily Volume

 Unlike the stock market, which operates through centralized exchanges like the NYSE or NASDAQ, the forex market is decentralized — it operates through a global network of banks, brokers, and electronic platforms, open 24 hours a day, five days a week.
 Trading sessions rotate through Sydney, Tokyo, London, and New York, meaning that somewhere in the world, currencies are always being traded.
 This round-the-clock accessibility is one of the key reasons forex has become so popular with individual traders.

 In terms of profitability, there is no other market that offers such enormous potential to make a profit — and make it quickly.
-The combination of high liquidity, leverage (which allows traders to control large positions with relatively small capital), and constant price movement creates opportunities that other markets simply cannot match.
-However, this same leverage means losses can accumulate just as rapidly, which is why education, practice with demo accounts, and disciplined strategies are essential before trading with real money.
+The combination of high liquidity, leverage, and constant price movement creates opportunities that other markets simply cannot match.
+However, leverage amplifies losses just as rapidly as gains, which is why education, practice with demo accounts, and disciplined strategies are essential before trading with real money.

 Best Brokers